-aim of protecting the interests of both internal and external stakeholders while ensuring unambiguous guidelines for conduct.
+external stakeholders while ensuring unambiguous guidelines for conduct.
+Antitrust Compliance Programme:

-the investigation of any anti-competitive conduct, are monitored by the Antitrust Compliance Officer, elected by the BoD in March 2020, who has been vested with appropriate autonomy and resources.
+monitored by the Antitrust Compliance Officer, elected by the BoD in March 2020, who has been vested with appropriate autonomy and resources.
+OFAC (Office of Foreign Assets Control) Compliance

-OFAC (Office of Foreign Assets Control) Compliance Policy16:
+Policy16:

 Adopted by the parent company and subsidiaries in 2019, this document is the instrument whereby the Group undertakes to comply with the policies of the Office of Foreign Assets Control and related sanctions.
-The Group has also established a specific Sanctions
+The Group has also established a specific Sanctions Compliance Programme (SCP) and set up an SCP procedure: